-Moreover, lease renewals let you reassess whether the current space meets your business’s needs.
-Are you satisfied with the location, size, and layout?
-Is the rent competitive with the market?
-Use this opportunity to ensure your lease supports your immediate and long-term goals.
+Moreover, renewals allow you to assess if the current space meets your evolving business requirements.
+Are you content with the location, size, and layout?
+Is the rent still competitive?
+Utilize this chance to ensure your lease supports your immediate and long-term goals.

 These clauses provide flexibility and ensure your lease remains aligned with your goals.